tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Players play on a turn-by-turn basis.
 We will call _current player_ the player of which it is currently the turn.
 The current player is the only one that can make calls to the judging party's interface.

 #### Rounds
 A _round_ is an atomic unit of time in the game.
 A round can thus not be divided into subrounds.
-A round passes every time the following actions are executed:
+A round passes every time any of the following actions is executed:

 - A transaction is applied
 - Changing the current player